Money market vs. CD

 Key takeaways

-• Money market accounts are more accessible, allowing you to withdraw money when needed.
+• Money market accounts are more accessible than CDs, allowing you to withdraw money when needed.

-When you're looking for a place to tuck away savings and see your money grow, you have options beyond a savings account.
-Money market accounts (MMAs) and certificates of deposit (CDs) offer the stability of a traditional savings account with higher interest rates.
+When looking for a bank account to tuck away savings and see your money grow, you have options beyond a savings account.
+Money market accounts (MMAs) and certificates of deposit (CDs) offer the stability of traditional types of savings accounts with higher interest rates.
 While both can help you boost your savings, there are distinct differences between a money market account and a CD.

 Let's compare these two types of savings accounts to see which one may be right for your financial goals.

-A money market account and a CD can help you set money aside for future goals, such as building an emergency fund or saving for a down payment.
+A money market account and a CD can help you with saving money for future goals, such as building an emergency fund or saving for a down payment.
 Both accounts earn interest.
 But CDs limit access to your money during the term and money market accounts don't.

 A money market account doesn't have fixed term lengths.
 It operates similarly to a savings account with a few features you'd commonly see in a checking account, such as a debit card or checks.
 If you need to withdraw from your money market account, you can do so, typically without a penalty.

-Pros and cons of CDs and money market accounts
+What are the pros and cons of money market accounts and CDs?

-• Typically earns a higher rate of return than a savings or money market account
+• Typically earns a higher fixed rate of return than a savings or money market account

 • Can be short term (under 12 months) or long term (more than 12 months)